osrf-migration/srcsim-wiki/controlling_the_arm.md

    4    |  Lower arm rotation | a (left), j (right)
    5    |  Wrist X            | S (left), k (right)
    6    |  Wrist Y            | D (left), l (right)

+Thus, to control the arm from your own code, you should do the following:
+1. Construct a message of type `ihms_msgs/ArmTrajectoryRosMessage`.
+2. Set the unique_id of the message to -1.
+3. Set the robot_side of the message to 0 to control the left, or 1 to control the right.
+4. Create an array of 7 elements in the joint_trajectory_elements.
+5. Fill in the position of each degree of freedom.
+6. Publish the message.